Sallie Ann Robinson

 Sallie Ann Robinson is an American cookbook author, celebrity chef, and cultural historian.
 A native of Daufuskie Island, South Carolina, she is noted for her knowledge of Gullah traditions and history.

 Early life

 Robinson was born on Daufuskie Island before natives began selling their ancestral land to private corporations and individuals in the 1960s and began moving inland to surrounding areas in South Carolina, Georgia, Florida, and elsewhere.
 While she is an author in her own right, Robinson's literary debut actually came as the character named Ethel in Pat Conroy’s classic memoir, The Water Is Wide.
 She was among the students Conroy taught on Daufuskie Island and maintained a friendship with the author as an adult.
 Before Conroy's death in 2016, the two sometimes made joint appearances at literary events.
 Members of Robinson's family are also featured in Daufuskie Island, A Photographic Essay by Jeanne Moutoussamy-Ashe.

-Robinson currently splits her time between Hilton Head Island, South Carolina and Savannah, Georgia.
+Robinson now runs a tour company on Daufuskie Island and offers Gullah perspective on the island.